philippe-grenet/philippe-grenet.github.io/_posts/2015-08-16-org-mode-part-2.md

 #+end_src
 {% endhighlight %}

-The result has multiple lines, so it is stored into an Org table:
+The result has multiple lines, one per file.
+Therefore it is stored into an Org
+table:

 ![Org-mode23](/assets/org-mode23.png)